Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Structured inverse-free NGD

-This also sheds light on the difference between INGD and KFAC.
-In IKFAC (see Appendix~\ref{app:first_error_analysis} for the details), $\vH_K$ and $\lambda \smash{\vK^\top}\vK$ are used for incorporating curvature $\vU$ and damping $\lambda \vI$ in the KFAC update, respectively.
-In contrast, the curvature and damping is \emph{adaptively} incorporated in INGD using $( \mathrm{Tr}(\vH_C)/d_o) \vH_K$ and $(\lambda \mathrm{Tr}(\vC^\top \vC)/d_o) \vK^\top\vK$.
-The updates of $\vK$ and $\vC$ are \emph{correlated} in INGD due to the trace terms.
-In contrast, $\vK$ and $\vC$ are updated independently in IKFAC---just like $\vS_K$ and $\vS_C$ are updated independently in KFAC.
+This sheds light on the difference between both methods.
+In IKFAC (see \Cref{app:first_error_analysis} for details), $\vH_K$ and $\lambda \smash{\vK^\top}\vK$ are used for incorporating KFAC's curvature $\vU$ and damping $\lambda \vI$, respectively.
+In contrast, the curvature and damping are \emph{adaptively} incorporated in INGD using $( \mathrm{Tr}(\vH_C)/d_o) \vH_K$ and $(\lambda \mathrm{Tr}(\vC^\top \vC)/d_o) \vK^\top\vK$.
+The updates of $\vK$ and $\vC$ are \emph{correlated} in INGD due to the trace terms, while $\vK$ and $\vC$ are updated independently in IKFAC---just like $\vS_K$ and $\vS_C$ in KFAC.
 These trace terms are needed to satisfy the orthonormalization condition of the Fisher matrix \citep{lin2023simplifying}.
-Those trace terms make INGD and SINGD scale invariant to the Kronecker approximation (see Appx.\,\ref{app:invariance}) as the approximation is not unique.
-In contrast, KFAC and IKFAC are not scale invariant to the Kronecker approximation.
-The trace terms together with Riemannian momentum (i.e., $\alpha_1>0$) are missing in KFAC and IKFAC.
-Our experiments show that these terms can contribute to stability of INGD over KFAC and IKFAC.
+They make INGD and SINGD scale-invariant to the Kronecker approximation (see \Cref{app:invariance}) as the approximation is not unique.
+In contrast, KFAC and IKFAC are not scale-invariant.
+The trace terms together with Riemannian momentum ($\alpha_1>0$) are missing in KFAC and IKFAC.
+Our experiments show that they can contribute to stability.